 How to Safely Run a Fridge in an Uninsulated Garage

-If you want to use your fridge in an uninsulated garage without worrying as much, here are a few things you can do.
+If you want to use your fridge in an uninsulated garage, here are a few things you can do.

 Look for Garage-Ready Refrigerators